 - Stained Concrete – Concrete staining can cover up unpleasant stains and discolored sections.
 The stain can be sprayed on an old slab or on a new resurfaced one as an additional enhancement.
 Acid stains are reactive stains that produce random effects and color tones.
 Water-based stains, on the contrary, are non-reactive, thus, yielding consistent colors.

 - Concrete Sealing – As mentioned earlier, concrete is a very porous material.
 The pores need to be sealed shut to keep them from absorbing unnecessarily.
 Sealing the surface not only eliminates the porosity, but it also serves as an additional protective layer and adds a bit of shine, too ideal for any St.Louis pool deck, patio, and garage flooring ideas.

 - Concrete Polishing – This has nothing to do with scrubs and wax.
 Polished concrete is a permanent polish done on concrete using a grinding machine.
 The surface is sanded with different abrasive pads until the desired smoothness and shine are achieved.

 It is the goal of Decorative Concrete Resurfacing in St. Louis MO, an A+ BBB Rated concrete refinishing company, to provide you solutions that will bring you one step closer to the dream home that you desire and rightfully deserve.
 Our team of professionals go the extra mile when it comes to concrete refinishing, resurfacing, and repair jobs.
-With the right refinishing method, we can turn any living space into a personal oasis.
-We work on residential and commercial pool decks, garage floors, concrete driveways, interior floors basements, patios & more!
+With the right refinishing or St. Louis resurfacing method, we can turn any living space into a personal oasis.
+We work on St. Louis, MO residential and commercial pool decks, garage floors, concrete driveways, interior floors basements, patios & more!